Ease of Use

 What Type of Trader is ThinkorSwim Best For?

-Active intra-day traders will find the expensive per-trade commissions and lack of direct access routing to be cost prohibitive.
+Active intra-day traders will find the expensive per-trade commissions and lack of direct access routing to be cost-prohibitive.
 The lack of direct-access also means no pass-thru rebates, which active traders rely on to lower commission costs.
-However, very large position traders will find that unlimited sizing on the flat rate trade commissions to be more cost effective, provided they use strict limit orders on fills.
+These traders may prefer a day trading broker.
+However, very large position traders will find unlimited sizing with zero commissions to be more cost-effective, provided they use strict limit orders on fills.

 TOS a jack-of-all-trades, which is very versatile for portfolio trading and management, but can spread thin in areas requiring deeper concentration like direct order routing.
 The best part of the platform is that it is absolutely free to test out in “paper money” mode, which is their demo mode.
 The platform itself doesn’t cost extra, which is an amazing value, especially since the quote and news feeds are included in the demo.
 As I mentioned before, I can’t help the feeling that there is a little too much focus on cosmetic enhancements and not enough focus on what active stock market traders may need like per-share pricing, ECN rebates and direct access order routing.